netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Dynamic Approach

 A dynamic approach could start with using low latency paths.
-If the connection appears to be long lasting, it could start, and keep, adding additional paths and as long as the traffic increases.
+If the connection appears to be long lasting, it could start (and keep) adding additional paths as long as the traffic increases.

 As an example, if the algorithm detects traffic that lasts for at least one second and transfers at least 100MB of traffic,